Leasehold management is not just a legal label. It is the set of activities that keep a block of flats safe, maintained, and financially sound.

 How Good Management Protects Sale Values and Reduces Complaints

 Prospective buyers and their solicitors look at service charge history, reserve funds, and any known disputes.
 A block with clear accounts, a realistic maintenance plan, and a record of timely repairs is easier to sell and to mortgage.
-Poor leasehold management (opaque charges, delayed works, or missing compliance records) can trigger red flags and even reduce the value of every flat in the block.
+If you are modernising how service charge money is tracked, our guide to service charge software for UK blocks explains what directors should expect from a serious system.

-Complaints often arise when residents don't understand what they're paying for or when repairs drag on.
+Complaints often arise when residents do not understand what they are paying for, or when repairs drag on.
 Good management means predictable processes, regular updates, and evidence that money is being spent wisely.
-That doesn't mean no one ever complains, but it does mean fewer surprises and a better chance of resolving issues early.

 Common Failings and How to Fix Them